 Passive House Savings Calculator

 EcologyCalculate annual energy and cost savings from building to passive house standard vs conventional construction.
-Enter house size, energy use benchmarks, and electricity rate.
+Enter house size and electricity rate.

 Annual Energy Saved (kWh)